CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.1.1.3 Patch and Change Management.txt

 If changes to IT components, software or configuration data are to be implemented, there must be guidelines for them that also take security aspects into account.
 All patches and changes MUST be planned, tested, approved and documented.
 If patches and changes are made, fallback solutions MUST be present.
 Major changes MUST also involve information security management.
 Overall, it MUST be ensured that the desired level of safety is maintained during and after the changes.

 #### OPS.1.1.3.A2 Definition of responsibilities [Head IT]
-For all organizational areas, the responsible persons for the patch and change management MUST be defined.
+For all organizational areas, the persons responsible for patch and change management MUST be defined.
 The defined responsibilities MUST also be reflected in the authorization concept.
 In addition, a dedicated change manager SHOULD be named.
 Everyone involved MUST be familiar with the concepts of patch and change management, information security, and cryptographic techniques.

 #### OPS.1.1.3.A3 Configuration of Auto Update Mechanisms [Administrator]